sadaqatbukhari/InfluxDBStudio/README.md

 The 1.x integration uses InfluxData's official `InfluxDB.Client` package, while the 3.x integration uses the official `InfluxDB3.Client` package.

+## What's New in 3.0.2

+* **InfluxDB 1.x and 3.x connections** - Choose the server generation when creating or editing a connection.
+* **Official InfluxData clients** - Both integrations use the standard packages maintained by InfluxData.
+* **InfluxDB 3 SQL support** - Browse databases and tables, run SQL queries, write data, and perform health checks.
+* **Optional InfluxDB 1.x authentication** - Anonymous servers can be tested and used without entering a username or password.
+* **SQL Server-style query execution** - If text is selected, only the selected query text runs; otherwise, the entire editor runs.
+* **Open and save query files** - Use **Query → Open Query** (`Ctrl+O`) and **Query → Save Query** (`Ctrl+S`).
+* **Multi-line comments** - Toolbar buttons add or remove `--` comments across all selected lines.
+* **Large-result stability** - Query results use virtual scrolling and create visible rows on demand instead of rendering the entire result set at once.
+* **Millisecond timestamps** - The output window includes milliseconds in logged times.
+* **Modern Windows build** - The application targets .NET 10 and the installer includes the required runtime.
+* **Upgrade-safe settings** - Installing a newer version updates the application while retaining saved connections and preferences.

 The following are planned features that are not yet implemented in the current version:

 * _~~Retention Policy management~~ implemented, but not documented_